jadijadi/sms_serial_verification/README.md

 7. Install packages using `pip3 install -r requirements.txt`
 8. Now environment is ready run it using `python3 app/main.py`

-### Or you can use Dockerfile to deploy it to docker
+### Or you can use Dockerfile to deploy it to docker and also you can see Fandogh documents to learn how to deploy it.

 ## TODO
 - [x] Farhad seifi https://ngrok.com/